simonmichael/hledger/bin/README.md

 ## HLEDGER-RUNNING

-These scripts run hledger via its CLI, eg to produce a particular report without remembering a complicated command line.
+These scripts run hledger via its CLI, eg to help you produce a particular report without needing to remember a complicated command line.
 They might also consume its text or CSV or JSON output.
 They can be:
 - small shell aliases or functions, typically defined in shell startup files (eg ~/.bashrc)